avlan/expressjs-auth-token-example/README.md

 # ExpressJsTokenAuthExample
-This is an example project made in ExpressJs, using jsonwebtoken authentication
+This is an example project made in ExpressJs, using jsonwebtoken authentication, based on https://github.com/auth0/angular-token-auth.git but focused more in server side